storj/storj/docs/design/storagenode-graceful-exit.md

 	message StatusResponse {
         byte satellite_id
-        google.protobuf.Timestamp initiated_dt
+        google.protobuf.Timestamp initiated_at
-        google.protobuf.Timestamp completed_dt
+        google.protobuf.Timestamp completed_at
         int64 starting_disk_usage
         int64 bytes_deleted
 	}
 	```
 - Update bandwidth usage monitors to ignore `PieceAction_PUT_EXIT` bandwidth actions
 - Add GracefulExit service
-  - Iterates over `exit_order` where `completed_dt` is null
+  - Iterates over `exit_order` where `completed_at` is null
     - Pushes the pieces to the storage node identified in the order using `ecclient`
     - Sends the signed new node response to the satellite via a new `CommitPiece` method (uses `metainfo.UpdatePieces`).
-    - Updates `bytes_deleted` with the number of bytes deleted and sets `completed_dt` to current time
+    - Updates `bytes_deleted` with the number of bytes deleted and sets `completed_at` to current time
   - Execution intervals and batch sizes should be configurable

 ## Open Questions